Khaledykhalil/MeasureMint/README.md

 ## 📖 How to Use

-### Quick Start (3 Simple Steps!)
+### Quick Start (2 Simple Steps!)

 #### 1. Calibrate Scale
-**Option A: Draw a Line** (Recommended)
-1. Click "Calibrate Scale"
+1. Click "Draw New Line" under Calibration
-2. Click two points on a known distance (e.g., a dimension line showing "20 ft")
+2. Click two points on a known distance in your drawing (e.g., a dimension line showing "20 ft")
 3. Enter the actual distance
 4. Choose your unit (ft, in, m, cm, etc.)
+5. Choose which axis to calibrate:
+   - **Both** - Normal drawings (default)
+   - **X-Axis Only** - If horizontal distances are distorted
+   - **Y-Axis Only** - If vertical distances are distorted
-5. Click "Set Calibration"
+6. Click "Set Calibration"

-**Option B: Use Scale Preset** (Even Faster!)
-1. Click "Calibrate Scale"
-2. Click "Use Scale Preset"
-3. Select your drawing's scale (e.g., 1/4"=1'-0")
-4. Start measuring immediately!

-#### 2. Choose Your Measurement Tool
-Click any tool to start measuring:
+**Alternative: Reuse Existing Line**
+- If you have lines already on the board, click "Reuse Existing Line"
+- Select any line or connector
-- **Linear** - Two-point distance measurement
+- Enter its actual distance
-- **Area** - Multi-point polygon area and perimeter
-- **Polyline** - Multi-point path length
-- **Count** - Place counting markers
-- **Volume** - Area × Height for volume calculations
-- **Angle** - Three-point angle measurement
-- **Circle** - Center + edge for radius, diameter, area
-- **Cutout** - Calculate net area (gross - cutouts)
-- **Slope** - Rise/run, percentage, and degree measurements

-#### 3. Take Measurements
-Each tool has its own interaction:
+- Perfect for using existing dimension lines!

+#### 2. Measure Distances
+1. Click "Measure Distance" under Measurements
-- **Linear**: Click start point → click end point
+2. Click your start point on the board
-- **Area**: Click points to draw polygon → click "Complete Area"
-- **Polyline**: Click points along path → click "Complete Polyline"
-- **Count**: Click anywhere to place markers
-- **Volume**: Draw area polygon → enter height → complete
-- **Angle**: Click vertex → first point → second point
-- **Circle**: Click center → click edge point
-- **Cutout**: Draw main area → click "Add Cutout" → draw cutout polygons → complete
-- **Slope**: Click start point → click end point → enter height change
+3. Click your end point
+4. See the measurement displayed with a connecting line
+5. Change units anytime using the unit dropdown

 ### Advanced Features

-#### Multiple Scale Regions
-For drawings with different scales in different areas:
-1. Click "Add Scale Region"
-2. Click points to draw a polygon around the first scale area
-3. Calibrate the scale for that region
-4. Click "Add Scale Region" again for the next area
+#### Update Calibration
+Made a mistake or need to adjust?
+Click "Update Calibration" to:
+- Change the reference distance
+- Switch between units
+- Modify which axis is calibrated
+- No need to redraw your calibration line!

+#### Dual-Axis Calibration
+For distorted or stretched images:
+1. Set X-axis calibration using a horizontal reference
+2. Set Y-axis calibration using a vertical reference
-5. When measuring, MeasureMint automatically uses the correct scale based on location
+3. MeasureMint automatically applies the correct scale based on measurement direction

-#### Cutout/Subtract Areas
-Calculate net areas by subtracting openings:
-1. Click "Cutout Areas" tool
-2. Draw the main polygon (gross area)
-3. Click "Complete Main Area"
-4. Click "Add Cutout" for each opening
-5. Draw each cutout polygon
-6. Complete each cutout
-7. See: Gross Area - Total Cutouts = Net Area

-#### Slope/Pitch Calculations
-Get comprehensive slope measurements:
-1. Click "Slope/Pitch" tool
-2. Click start point (e.g., bottom of slope)
-3. Click end point (e.g., top of slope)
-4. Enter the height change (rise)
-5. Get three formats:
-   - Rise:Run (e.g., 4:12 for roofing)
-   - Percentage (e.g., 8.33% for ADA ramps)
-   - Degrees (e.g., 18.43° for general use)

-#### Feet-Inches Display
-For imperial measurements in feet:
-1. Take any measurement in feet
-2. The display shows feet-inches format: "12' 6"" instead of "12.5 ft"
-3. Rounded to the nearest inch for construction accuracy

-#### Export to CSV
-1. Take multiple measurements of any type
-2. Click "Export to CSV"
-3. Get a spreadsheet with:
-   - Measurement type
-   - All values (area, perimeter, volume, etc.)
-   - Units
-   - Timestamp

-Perfect for quantity takeoffs, documentation, and cost estimation!

 ### Switch Units Anytime
-Change units at any time without re-measuring:
+Change units without re-measuring:
 1. Use the unit selector on any measurement
 2. Choose from: ft, in, yd, mi, m, cm, mm, km
 3. All measurements update automatically
-4. Each measurement can use different units

 ## 🛠️ Development